 - 12800 Industrial Park Blvd

 - Duluth, MN 55802

 Minnesota currently ranks high among states with high traffic accidents.
 In 2017 alone, the state recorded 78,465 traffic crashes involving nearly 176,000 people and 145,168 cars.
 Over 358 fatalities were recorded from all accidents in addition to 29,412 injuries.

 It’s quite common for traffic accidents to happen in Minnesota.
 If you have been injured in one such accident, you have a few options regarding compensation.
-Delta Settlement Funding can help you fund your personal injury lawsuit without any unnecessary strings attached.
+Rapid Lawsuit Funding can help you fund your personal injury lawsuit without any unnecessary strings attached.
 We consider the traffic accidents below the most:

 - Pedestrian accident

 Talk to one of us at Rapid Lawsuit Funding at (800) 581-7202 to get started on your loan.

 Frequently Asked Questions about Minnesota Pre Settlement Loans

 How do I qualify for a pre-settlement loan in Minnesota?

 The moment you decide to sue for personal injury inflicted by a third party in a Minnesota court, you automatically qualify for a lawsuit loan from us.
 Rapid Lawsuit Funding considers eligible for a loan any individual in the state who has sustained a personal injury of any form and wishes to or has already started the suing process.
 We have more advanced criteria for a successful loan application, but before that, this is how you become eligible.